carnifex17/Cybersecurity-Notes/Networking Basics.md

 Routers works with subnets, not just with certain computers.
 ---
 ### Subnet Mask
-**`Subnet mask` is 32-bit number, which shows us, where in IP address number of network, and where is host.**
+**`Subnet mask` is 32-bit number, which shows us, where in IP address number of network, and where is host.
+Previously, `Subnet Classes` were used to classify subnets, but this scheme is outdated, so they started using `CIDR`, which means `Classless Inter-Domain Routing`**

 Mask structure:
-- 1 in position, specifying net number
+- **1** in position, specifying net number
-- 0 in position, specifying host number
+- **0** in position, specifying host number

 |Explanation|Number|
 |-|-|